 First off, I support the philosophy of MGTOW.
 I'm aware that there will be generalizations in the following paragraphs.
 I understand what it feels like to have red pill rage, and yes, the #phenoMENalAct pages sometimes do some of the things that I'm talking about.
 I'm not talking about MGTOW as a whole, I'm talking about what too many self-proclaimed MGTOW have turned it into.

-MGTOW, or at least the social media version, desperately needs a leadership or screening system.
-Too many men claim the label without understanding it.
+Too many men claim the label of MGTOW without understanding it.
 Of course, those guys are the loudest and screw it up for everyone else.
 Even men who do understand it refuse the label because they don't want to be associated with the undisciplined guys.
 I've seen men who post great content that fits what MGTOW is, suddenly disown the label because they got sick of the imitators.

 On paper, MGTOW should be the most disciplined men of all in this day and age.
 After all, they see how society treats men and boys.
 Now they're taking ownership of their lives away from misandrist systems and radical feminists.
 They're focusing on personal development and helping other men do the same.

 But too many MGTOW groups on social media tell a different story.
 For a band of men claiming to have left the system, there's a lot of focus on women.
 They could be talking money, but some guys would rather post pictures of women and make fun of their looks.
 There are men who haven't gone far enough in their own way to stop whining about friendzones and women's taste in men.
 I've seen "MGTOW" on men's rights pages go off on female MRAs because "all women are like that."
 Some trash the men who choose to be in relationships with women.
 Some men refuse to have a civil disagreement with red pill men who choose not to remain bitter.